 Early diagnosis and treatment are crucial to prevent sciatica from worsening.
 Non-invasive therapies not only alleviate pain but also enhance overall spinal health, reducing the likelihood of recurrence.
 By addressing symptoms promptly, patients can restore function, improve mobility, and maintain a higher quality of life.

-Understanding the orthopedic tests used to diagnose sciatica can help patients engage more effectively with their healthcare providers:
+Understanding the orthopedic tests used to diagnose sciatica can help patients engage more effectively with their healthcare providers.

 These tests assist healthcare providers in pinpointing the source of pain and distinguishing sciatica from other conditions with similar symptoms, such as hamstring injuries or hip joint disorders.